Ben Urich: Fictional character biography

-Urich first appeared in Daredevil stories, where he investigated Wilson Fisk, a businessman who was secretly the Kingpin, the head of the New York criminal underworld.
+Ben Urich first appeared in Daredevil stories, where he investigated Wilson Fisk, a businessman who was secretly the Kingpin, the head of the New York criminal underworld.

 Urich plays a vital behind-the-scenes role in the Punisher limited series Circle of Blood (drawn by Mike Zeck).
 When a younger, less experienced Punisher plays into the Kingpin's ruse, he leaves a message for Urich.
-The resulting story results in the murders of several mafia men and the deaths of many innocent people, teaching the entire community how vital Kingpin unfortunately is.
+The resulting story results in the murders of several mafia men and the deaths of many civilians.

-Ben learns the secret of Daredevil's identity but refuses to divulge it.
+Urich learns the secret of Daredevil's identity, but refuses to divulge it.
 He is drawn into the circle of revenge the Kingpin has planned for Daredevil.
-Ben tries to overcome the intimidation but the threats come closer to home.
+Urich tries to overcome the intimidation but the threats come closer to home.
 His fingers are broken and he hears the death of a witness over the phone.
-His courage crumbles but he rallies back.
-His wife is nearly killed.
-The would-be hit-woman turns state's evidence and Ben and several allies go to interview her.
+The would-be hit-woman turns state's evidence and Urich and several allies go to interview her.
 One of his self-proclaimed 'entourage' and a prison guard turn out to be Kingpin assassins.
-Ben defeats one by a severe pistol whipping.
+Urich defeats one by a severe pistol whipping.
 The witness is killed.
-Kingpin uses a super-powered assassin, Nuke, to try to take out all his enemies, but the attempt fails.
+Kingpin uses Nuke to try to take out all his enemies, but the attempt fails.
 Urich uses public support to destroy the Kingpin's empire.

-Urich later takes on another criminal businessman, Norman Osborn, also known as the villainous Green Goblin.
+Urich later takes on another criminal businessman, Norman Osborn, also known as the Green Goblin.
 After Osborn's presumed death, Urich writes an exposé book on the man's many crimes, titled Legacy of Evil.
-During the course of research for the book, Ben helps Spider-Man and the Molten Man save Liz Allan's son from kidnappers who resembled the Green Goblin.
-His research helps the trio go through the Goblin's history and eventually discover what had really gone on.
-When Norman returns from the dead (or rather, Europe), he is able to discredit Urich and the book, going to great effort to clear his name.
+During the course of research for the book, Urich helps Spider-Man and Molten Man save Liz Allan's son from kidnappers who resembled the Green Goblin.
+His research helps the trio go through the Goblin's history and discover what had really gone on.
+When Osborn turns up alive, he discredits Urich and the book, going to great effort to clear his name.
 Urich refuses to retract his exposé on Osborn despite being threatened by him and risking his career, and investigates him further to prove that Osborn is a criminal.